KhronosGroup/glTF-Sample-Assets/Models/CarConcept/README.md

 ![Occlusion texture on the car exterior with the doors open.](screenshot/occlusion-doors-open.jpg)
 <br/>_Ambient occlusion was baked with doors rotated open._

-After closing the doors, the car paint materials displayed some unwanted shadows, where the panels had received occlusion from the open doors.
+After closing the doors, the car paint materials displaued some unwanted shadows, where the panels had received occlusion from the open doors.
 To remove these shadows, the occlusionTextures in the car paint materials were set to `"strength": 0`.
 This was better than completely removing occlusion from these materials, because that caused the glTF Validator to spawn Warnings for unused texture coordinates.

 ![Three screenshots of the car exterior, showing unwanted shadowing on the car paint.](screenshot/occlusion-car-paint.jpg)
 <br/>_Ambient occlusion was baked with doors open (left).
 Shadowing remained after closing the doors (middle).
 Setting the car paint occlusionTexture to zero removed unwanted shadows (right)._